The Unique Benefits of Eating Colorful Foods

 Tips on Eating more Fruits and Veggies

-Make your fruits and vegetables a wholesome meal.
+Make your colorful foods such as fruits and vegetables a wholesome meal.
 Salads don’t have to be boring with only tomato and cucumbers atop a bed of greens.
 Be creative and make your salads fit any night of the week.
 Make Taco Tuesday night a delicious meal of mixed greens with diced red onion, sautéed yellow and red tomatoes, detoxifying cilantro, chopped green onion, red cabbage wedges with guacamole and maybe even some sweet potato chips and an avocado lime dressing.

 Swap out artificial coloring agents for natural food dye.
 Juice carrots and oranges for a sweet orange coloring agent.
 You can also use turmeric for a lower carb version of color.
 Beets and red cabbage both make a great purple coloring agent that can be used in various recipes.
 Forget artificial sweeteners at brunch and opt for a homemade elderberry puree on top of your grain-free pancakes for added nutritional benefits.